QuickSpot/walter-arduino/examples/aws_mqtt/README.md

 4. Walter will connect to the AWS IoT Core MQTT broker over TLS (port 8883).

 5. You should see messages with Walter’s MAC address and counter values appearing on the topic.
-    You can monitor these messages in the AWS IoT MQTT test client or in tools like MQTT Explorer.
+    You can monitor these messages in the AWS IoT MQTT test client.